Article IV

 Section 8.
 Maintenance and Operation of Surface Water or Stormwater Management System.

 The Association shall be responsible for the maintenance, operation and repair of the surface water or stormwater management system.
 Maintenance of the surface water or stormwater management system(s) shall mean the exercise of practices which allow the systems to provide drainage, water storage, conveyance or other surface water or stormwater management capabilities as permitted by the St. Johns River Water Management District and the City of Melbourne Stormwater Maintenance Agreement.
+The Association shall be responsible for such maintenance and operation.
 Any repair or reconstruction of the surface water or stormwater management systems shall be as permitted or, if modified, as approved by the St. Johns River Water Management District.

-The St. Johns River Water Management District shall have the right to enforce, by a proceeding at law or in equity, the provisions contained in the Covenants and Restrictions which relate to the maintenance, operation and repair of the surface water or stormwater management system.
+The St. Johns River Water Management District shall have the right to enforce, by a proceeding at law or in equity, the provisions contained in this Declaration which relate to the maintenance, operation and repair of the surface water or stormwater management system.

 Section 9.
 Maintenance of Drainage Easements.